 Rifle scopes are magnified to make targets appear closer aiding in more precise shot placement.
 Rifle scopes generally improve a shooter’s efforts in gaining the true accuracy potential of their rifle by adding some magnification to the sight picture.

 With a scoped rifle, sighting game is easier, quicker, and very precise simply because everything appears larger and closer due to magnification.
+This is also great for long range precision shooting as a sport, and when you’re ready to really learn how to shoot long range, we can’t recommend this book enough.

 Fixed power scopes: